rahelsel/Week1-Intro-to-Swift/class-2/README.md

 #Week 1 - Class 2
 ##Lab Assignment
-* Write a function that takes in an array of strings, checks if array contains “Earth”, if not, adds it otherwise returns
+* Write a function that takes in an array of planet names as strings, checks if array contains “Earth”.
+If it does not, add it.
+Otherwise, do nothing.
-* Use **reduce** to create single string from the above array. [“Venus”, “Earth”] would produce “Venus, Earth”
+* Using **sort** and **reduce**, create string from the above array sorted alphabetically. **Example Output:** [“Venus”, “Earth”] would produce “Earth Venus”
-* Declare and implement a dictionary that can contain as values Strings, Ints, etc
-* Declare a dictionary of string values.
-Declare a function that takes in a string and searches dictionary for it.
-Use **filter**
+* Declare a dictionary of string keys and values.
+Declare a function that takes in a string and searches dictionary for it as a value.
-* Write examples for **union, intersect, subtract, exclusive** Or set operations
-* Write a function that counts repeating words and prints out the count of each
+* Write a function that counts repeating words in an array of strings, and prints out the count of each
-* Add two numbers without using “+”
+* Add two numbers without using `+`.
+The only exception is you may use `+= 1`, but it can be done without this!

 ###Reading Assignment
 * Swift Programming Guide